Kellswork/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `Relational Databases` and `SQL`.

+->  Relational Databases are databases that store data in a tabular form while SQL is the language used to manage such databases

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+-> It is because the database uses the primary key to uniquely identify each row in a table

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+-> foreign key

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+-> We need an intermediary table

 ## Project Set Up